Hygeia AnalyticsLogo

 It’s Not Just Hurting Crops — Dicamba Damage to Trees Reported Across the Midwest

-Posted on October 2, 2018 in Environmental Impacts, In The News, Pesticides | 1,070 Views | Leave a response
+Posted on October 2, 2018 in Environmental Impacts, In The News, Pesticides | 1,136 Views

 The dicamba drift crisis continues to deepen, with worrisome coverage of the largely hidden (so far) toll of this herbicide on trees and vines, and wild landscapes.
 NPR’s Dan Charles has taken an in-depth look at dicamba’s impact on some “Prized Trees” throughout the Midwest and Midsouth, including 200 year old cypress in Tennessee (see the image to the […]